tkvangorder/redis-shared-cache-sample/readme.md

 It turns out that model changes can cause some havoc when you have two different versions of an application that are using the same cache.

   - An existing version of the software might cache a value under a key that does NOT include a new attribute, the new version might grab this cached value expecting the new attribute to be populated.
 This can lead to "bad things" and what is worse, after the item is evicted, the error will magically go away.
 It's like chasing ghost in the system.
   - What if you build in a solution such that as you deserialize a value from cache that you can verify its structure matches?
-This works better, as you dont end up getting errors, but can lead to "cache thrashing".
+This works better, as you don't end up getting errors, but can lead to "cache thrashing".
   1. Version A caches value.
   2. Version B gets the value, fails to deserialize, evicts that value from the cache, retrieves its version of the model  and then puts that in the cache.
   3. Version A gets the value, fails to deserialize, evicts that value from the cache, retrieves its version of the model  and then puts that in the cache.